WE'VE NOT CLOSED OUR CLASSROOM BUT OPENED IT UP!

 The children spend lots of time in the garden where they investigate and explore the natural world around them.
 They love finding baby snails and digging for wiggly worms.
-They also help to look after our vegetable plot and Giant African snails.
+They also help to look after our vegetable plot and our giant African snails.

 Both groups have access to challenging climbing equipment, balancing beams and a range of bikes which stretch different muscles.
 We also have a mud kitchen, sensory hut and a huge outdoor sand pit.

-When the pandemic started we felt the safest place for our older children was to be outside in the fresh air as much as possible.
+When the pandemic started we felt the safest place for our older children was to be outside in the fresh air as much as possible and in most weathers.
 We developed an outside classroom in our playground and brought the indoors, outside.

-The 3 and 4 year olds have access to all the usual stimulating activities which promote learning and helps them to prepare for school, the only difference is - that it's in a much richer and calmer environment.
+The 3 and 4 year olds have access to all the usual stimulating activities which promote learning and helps them to prepare for school, the only difference is - that it's in a much richer and calmer environment - outside.

 WHAT IF IT RAINS